Man suspected of shooting at troopers arrested in Virginia

-HAMPTON, Va. — Maryland State Police say a Delaware man suspected of firing at troopers has been arrested in Virginia.
+HAMPTON, Va. — Maryland State Police say a Delaware man suspected of firing at troopers has been arrested.

 News outlets report 20-year-old Isaiah Peppers was arrested Tuesday in Hampton, Virginia.
 Police say they found a revolver in his backpack and rounds of ammunition in his pockets.

-A state police release says troopers attempted to pull over Peppers’ vehicle Friday for speeding in Dorchester County but he refused to stop.
-They say Peppers is suspected of shooting out of the driver’s side window and striking a trooper’s car.
+A state police release says troopers attempted to pull over Peppers’ vehicle Friday for speeding in Dorchester County, Maryland, but he refused to stop.
+They say Peppers is suspected of shooting out of the driver’s side window and striking a trooper’s vehicle.
 Troopers didn’t fire their own guns during the incident and there were no reported injuries.

 The abandoned vehicle was found and Peppers was later arrested.
-He’s charged with offenses including attempted second-degree murder.
+He is charged with offenses including attempted second-degree murder.
 It’s unclear if he has a lawyer who could comment.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.